-Solar and wind power systems are a great way to reduce energy costs, increase property values and benefit the environment.
-Solar panel and wind turbine technologies have significantly improved over the past decade and Federal, State, and local incentives and financing make it easier than ever to install your own system.
-AEP Ohio has a Net Energy Metering Service tariff to assist you in using solar photovoltaic, small wind turbines and other renewable energy resources to generate electricity.
+Solar and wind power systems are a great way to reduce energy costs, increase property values and sustain the environment.
+Advanced solar panel and wind turbine technologies are more broadly available, while government incentives and manufacturer financing programs make it easier than ever to install your own system.
+We have a Net Energy Metering Service tariff that makes it even more attractive to use solar photovoltaic, small wind turbines and other renewable energy resources to generate electricity.

 Net Energy Metering Service

-As an AEP Ohio customer, you or your business may want to generate your own power to supplement the electricity you purchase from your generation service provider.
+As our customer, you or your business may want to generate your own power to supplement the electricity you purchase from us.
 This is called "distributed generation" or "self generation.”

-Standalone Generating Systems: A standalone generating system is not connected to AEP Ohio's transmission and distribution systems.
-It involves portable or standby generators that supply backup power to a building during a power outage.
+- Standalone Generating Systems: Your equipment is not connected to our transmission and distribution systems.
+Typically, the equipment is a portable or standby generator that supplies backup power to a building during a power outage.

 There are many important considerations to take into account before Installing Generating Equipment.
 We are ready to work with you on the safe and reliable interconnection of your electric generating equipment with our system.